Vrezerino/FullStackOpen_osa8/README.md

-# Full Stack Open 2021 osan 8 vastaukset
+# Full Stack Open 2021 part 8 answers

-Luonnollisesti: älä kopioi vastauksia.
+Naturally, do not copy these answers.